ESCO (ESE)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-ESCO’s EPS grew at a solid 10.9% compounded annual growth rate over the last five years, higher than its 7.6% annualized revenue growth.
+ESCO’s EPS grew at an astounding 18% compounded annual growth rate over the last five years, higher than its 9.7% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

 We can take a deeper look into ESCO’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, ESCO’s operating margin expanded by 3.1 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, ESCO’s operating margin expanded by 4.3 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 9. Cash Is King

-Taking a step back, we can see that ESCO’s margin was unchanged during that time, showing its long-term free cash flow profile is stable.
+Taking a step back, we can see that ESCO’s margin expanded by 4.2 percentage points during that time.
+This is encouraging because it gives the company more optionality.

-ESCO’s free cash flow clocked in at $13.96 million in Q1, equivalent to a 5.3% margin.
-This result was good as its margin was 4.4 percentage points higher than in the same quarter last year, but we note it was lower than its five-year cash profitability.
-Nevertheless, we wouldn’t read too much into a single quarter because investment needs can be seasonal, leading to short-term swings.
-Long-term trends trump temporary fluctuations.
+ESCO’s free cash flow clocked in at $97.83 million in Q3, equivalent to a 27.7% margin.
+This result was good as its margin was 7.3 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, ESCO’s ROIC increased by 2.6 percentage points annually over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Over the last few years, ESCO’s ROIC averaged 2 percentage point increases each year. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 11. Balance Sheet Assessment